tuongv-1736461/Machine-Learning-projects/Eigenfaces/README.md

 plt.show()
 ```
 #### Part b: The two most and least correlated images
-Part (b) of the assignment requires identifying the two most highly correlated images and the two most uncorrelated images from the correlation matrix computed in part (a), and plotting these images.
+Part (b) of the project requires identifying the two most highly correlated images and the two most uncorrelated images from the correlation matrix computed in part (a), and plotting these images.

 To find the most highly correlated images, the code creates a copy of the correlation matrix C called C_copy, sets the diagonal elements to 0, and finds the location of the maximum value in the matrix using np.argmax().
 ```